ittar/MagFace/README.md

 ## Face Recognition with OpenCV

 This application uses OpenCV to capture images from your webcam.
 When you press the `1` key, the current frame is saved if a face is detected.
 The application then starts recognizing faces in subsequent frames.
 Release the saved face by press the `2` key.
-1. Navigate to the project directory:
+1. Navigate to the project directory
 ```bash
   cd eval/eval_cam_recognition
 ```